New Communist Party of Britain

-The New Communist Party of Britain is an anti-revisionist Marxist–Leninist communist party in Britain.
-The origins of the NCP lie in the Communist Party of Great Britain from which it split in 1977.
+The New Communist Party of Britain is an anti-revisionist Marxist–Leninist party in Britain.
+The origins of the NCP lie in the Surrey District of the Communist Party of Great Britain from which it split in July 1977.

 Opposed to Eurocommunism, the party was one of two original British signatories to the Pyongyang Declaration in 1992, after the fall of the Soviet Union.
 It publishes a newspaper named The New Worker.